ForbesLindesay/secure-javascript-sandbox/README.md

 SANDBOX_STDERR_MAX_BYTES="10MB"
 # Whether to allow outbound requests via the `fetch` function.
 SANDBOX_HTTP_MODE="BLOCK_ALL"
+# The maximum number of outbound HTTP requests per call to /evaluate
+# You can set this to "UNBOUNDED" to remove this limit.
+SANDBOX_REQUEST_LIMIT="1_000"
 # Enable this to automatically strip types before evaluating
 # the code passed to the "/evaluate" endpoint.
 This does incur
 # a small performance overhead.